abinit/abinit/doc/tutorial/eph4isotc.md

 ## Analyzing electronic and vibrational properties

-Before proceeding with e-ph calculations, it is worth spending some time to analyze in more detail the electronic and vibrational properties of MgB$_2$.
+Before proceeding with e-ph calculations, it is worth spending some time to analyze the electronic and vibrational properties of MgB$_2$ in more detail.
 We will be using the |AbiPy| scripts to post-process the data stored in the precomputed netcdf files.

 First of all, let's use |abiopen| to plot the electronic band structure stored in the GSR file produced